 Morning transfer to the airport for return flight or continue on an extension to St. Petersburg or to Helsinki or Stockholm by ferry.

-Lithuania, situated in northeast Europe, is a compact low-lying country with extensive forests, lakes, fishponds and a relatively short coastline adjoining the Baltic Sea.
-Our main interest is the Baltic Sea and Kurshiu Lagoon with their varied birdlife of wildfowl […]
+Bird Watching Tours Lithuania Lithuania is a low-lying country with ample forests, lakes, fishponds and a short coastline adjoining the Baltic Sea.
+So naturally, it’s the site of some awe-inspiring bird-watching opportunities.
+On this tour, our main interest is the […]

 Destination Management Company JeruLita operates individual private tours as well as small and medium size groups in cooperation with our partners.
 We will be glad to accommodate you in a private tour or will direct you to travel expert in your country who will register you to the groups we operate.